whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160923-jasmin-hudacsek-m2.markdown

 >Feedback from Sonia:
 Jasmin was such a pleasure to work with.
 Rush Hour moved like clockwork due to her excellent project management skills.
 Our group was cohesive and collaborative, and she really helped keep us on track.
 She has a depth of knowledge and understanding that is truly impressive, and I learned a lot from her.
 On a personal level, Jasmin has proven herself to be kind, empathetic, and mature beyond her years.
 She has considerable emotional intelligence and approaches problems calmly and with reassurance for all involved.
 I hope I get the opportunity to work with her again, and I’m really glad to know her.

+>Feedback from Chase:
+Jasmin was an incredible partner to have on our Rush Hour project.
+Not only was she extremely capable and an outstanding project manager, but she was also amazing to be around and work with, for multiple days in a row.
+She did a great job as our project manager at keeping us on track and organizing our waffle board, but that doesn’t compare to how valuable she was in terms of actual coding.
+Jasmin is one of those rare people who can be so intelligent, yet funny, and incredibly kind, all at once.
+I’m so glad she’s part of our cohort and I had the pleasure of working with her on Rush Hour.

 ---

 ### Little Shop of Orders - GoodGrocer